Food is an integral component of your international travel experience. Don’t settle for cheap tourist food!

 We leave some lunches and dinners to keep the tour prices competitive as well as to offer guests, especially couples, flexibility.
 If you need advice or recommendations, please feel free to ask your local guide who will recommend restaurants according to your preference and budget.
 Don’t feel embarrassed if your budget is small.
 In China and Southeast Asia, a couple with $30 to spend can have a decent meal in a mid-level restaurant.
 In Japan, this amount won’t go that far.

 Some guests may have a list of restaurants to look into based on what they read on the Internet or in guidebooks.
 As a rule of thumb, you should stay away from fancy restaurants recommended in popular online travel forums because restaurants overrun with tourists rarely get you good value for your money.

-Language shouldn’t be a barrier because the menus in the restaurants either come with colour pictures and prices beside them or the menus have English translations, especially in Southeast Asia.
+Language shouldn’t be a barrier because the menus in the restaurants either come with pictures and prices beside them or the menus have English translations.

 Laurus Travel does not allow its tour leaders to eat street food while on duty.
 Customers who choose to eat street food should use extreme caution.

 After a few days away from home, you probably would crave for a “Western” meal.
 Unless it is in your plan to eat in the hotel or visit those pricey restaurants run by Western expatriates (there’s no shortage of them in major cities across Asia), you should check with your local guide for best advice.
 You may be surprised when your Chinese guide recommends Pizza Hut, but you’ll realize the moment you step into one of their locations that the Chinese version of Pizza Hut is indeed a casual fine dining chain.
 The cost for one individual sized pizza or lasagna plus a tasty seafood salad and a soda or a small bottle of local beer should be less than 100 yuan or 15 US dollars.
 Tipping is not customary in Asian restaurants unless they are very high-end.